giuggy/ADM/README.md

 # Statistics {Exercise II}
-  here we have two methods:
+  Here, we have two methods:

   1. stat_conference:
   There are two input for this function.
 One is the graph and the other is the conference with the unique string or int.